lf-edge/ekuiper/docs/en_US/operation/install/overview.md

 ### etc

-The ``etc`` directory contains the configuration files of Kuiper.
+The ``etc`` directory contains the configuration files of eKuiper.
 Such as MQTT source configurations etc.

 ### data

-Kuiper persistences all the definitions of streams and rules, and all of message will be stored in this folder  for long duration operations.
+eKuiper persistences all the definitions of streams and rules, and all of message will be stored in this folder  for long duration operations.

 ### plugins

-Kuiper allows users to develop your own plugins, and put these plugins into this folder.
-See [extension](../../extension/overview.md) for more info for how to extend the Kuiper.
+eKuiper allows users to develop your own plugins, and put these plugins into this folder.
+See [extension](../../extension/overview.md) for more info for how to extend the eKuiper.

 ### log